Joseph-Luper-Tsenum/CHIP-Seq-motif-discovery-by-homer/README.md

 The same process was repeated for Chromosome 19, but there was no motif was discovered as being similar to our known SOX2 motif.

-The homer results for chromosome 18 is uploaded here as HomerResult.html  while the homer results for chromosome 19 is uploaded as ChIP-Seq_for Chromosome 19_Motifs.zip
+The homer results for chromosome 18 is uploaded here as HomerResults.html  while the homer results for chromosome 19 is uploaded as ChIP-Seq_for Chromosome 19_Motifs.zip

+### References